zaitera/Pascal-VOC-Classfication-AlexNet/README.md

 |:-:|:-:|:-:|
 | AlexNet | 160 | 55.141% |

-## Trainging  took 4 hours running on Nvidia 1070 !... trainging on CPU is not recommended.
+#### Training  took 4 hours running on Nvidia 1070 !... trainging on CPU is not recommended.